NosaKlint/first-Unix-code/README.md

 # first-Unix-code
-This is my first repository on Unix
+#This is my first repository on Unix
+pwd
+cd /root
+mkdir new_code